dij0s/PETAL/thesis/bachelor_thesis.typ

 #figure(image("figs/system_design_global.svg", height: 5cm), caption: "Global system design")<global_system_design>

-The global architecture in its most simplified form is presented in the #ref(<global_system_design>) above.
+The global architecture in its most simplified form is presented in the #ref(<global_system_design>).
 The system is broken down into three distinct layers:
 - The frontend layer manages user interaction and presentation of data, providing an intuitive interface for users to communicate with the system.
 - The backend layer is responsible for business logic, orchestrating AI agents, processing data, managing a database and handling requests from the frontend.
 - The external services layer provides access to third-party #acrpl("API"), a set of protocols and tools that allows different software components to communicate with each other, enabling the system to retrieve data from external platforms and services.
-#highlight("TODO: spécifier que database est redis ??")

 The layers are made up of various components.
 The basic dataflow between them is presented in the #ref(<global_dataflow>) below:
 #figure(
   table(